AndreChaves95/RestAPI_JavaSpringBoot/README.md

 ## PostgresSQL DB
 - Spring will create a JDBC connection and read from docker-compose file at runtime to fill properties

+## Spring Data
+- Allows to define an interface in Spring Data and turn it into an implementation at runtime
+- It is not needed to write all the CRUD methods code (allows to bypass this)

+### This project uses Spring Data JDBC (Class Run Repository)
+-> Allows to write dynamic queries from repository`s method name -> Example: findByAttribute()

+##### ListCrudRepository interface
+- Already provides methods saveAll, findAll and findAllById
+- And extends CrudRepository with all CRUD methods available

+### Spring Data JPA (Java Persistence Abstraction)
+- By default, it uses Hibernate -> ORM (Object–Relational Mapping) tool
+---> provides a framework for mapping an object-oriented domain model to a relational database